 Spell My Name with an S: Her name in Japanese is Regret, which got changed to Legretta.
 It may have been caused in order to keep the musical name theming among the God Generals.
 Legretta stands for "alegretto".
 Largo and Arietta are both musical terms.
 Sync may come from "syncopation", while Dist may or may not refer to "distortion", as in "sound distortion".
 It seems the Japanese prefer the change, since the anime site has it as such.

 Strangled by the Red String: Invoked in-universe and deconstructed, via They Plotted a Perfectly Good Waste.
 She genuinely doesn't want to love Van - but doesn't have a choice in the matter because the Score controls her destiny, as it does everyone's.
-This is one of the many reasons why she hates it; she wants to choose she wants to love.
+This is one of the many reasons why she hates it; she wants to choose who she loves.

 Undying Loyalty: To Van; despite her love being Score based she is genuinely loyal to him.